CAMI-challenge/OPAL/README.md

 # Citation

-A part of OPAL's functionality was also described in the CAMI manuscript.
+Part of OPAL's functionality was also described in the CAMI manuscript.
 Please cite:
 * Sczyrba, Hofmann, Belmann, et al. (2017). **Critical Assessment of Metagenome Interpretation—a benchmark of metagenomics software.** *Nature Methods*, 14, 11:1063–1071. doi:[10.1038/nmeth.4458](https://doi.org/10.1038/nmeth.4458)

 (A stand-alone manuscript describing the full scope of OPAL is currently in preparation.)